14K Gold 101

 14K Gold Jewelry

 14K Gold Jewelry is everywhere.
 In the US, you will not find nearly as much 10K or 18K jewelry as you will 14K.
 It is the default gold purity for most gold jewelry for a variety of reasons.
 14K Gold is durable, beautiful, and more affordable than 18K.
-It can also be made into rings, pendants, earrings, etc. At one point, it was even used in dentistry.
+It can also be made into custom earrings, fashion rings, and customized pendants, etc. At one point, it was even used in dentistry.
 In this post, we will discuss all things 14K gold; its properties, origins, and uses.

 What is 14K Gold Jewelry